Your playbook to and through college

 • Based on GPA, SAT/ACT scores, or special achievements

-• Can be combined with athletic scholarships at some schools
+• Can be combined with athletic scholarships at many schools

 Need-Based Aid (Limited)